unoplatform/uno/doc/articles/faq.md

 Uno Platform is an [open-source project](https://github.com/unoplatform/Uno) with many contributors.
 It was developed internally by [nventive](https://nventive.com) from 2013-2018, and has been open source since 2018.
 It's maintained by [nventive](https://nventive.com).

 #### Where can I get support?
-Support is available through [Stack Overflow](https://stackoverflow.com/questions/tagged/uno-platform), [Twitter account](https://twitter.com/unoplatform), Discord www.platform.uno/discord - #uno-platform channel and email [info@platform.uno](mailto:info@platform.uno).
+Support is available through [GitHub Discussions](https://github.com/unoplatform/uno/discussions) or [Discord](https://www.platform.uno/discord) - #uno-platform channel where our engineering team and community will be able to help you.

 #### How can I get involved?
 There are lots of ways to contribute to the Uno Platform and we appreciate all the help we get from the community.
 You can provide feedback, report bugs, give suggestions, contribute code, and participate in the platform discussions.
 If you're interested, the [contributors' guide](uno-development/contributing-intro.md) is a great place to start.